 Before you begin any community outreach, plan to use the local news to reach the most people for your effort.
-When you engage community groups, you are reaching a select group of people.
-When the local news covers the story, it can amplify that message to reach a broader audience.
+When you appear in the press you are getting the project in front of people that may not ever have considered skateboarding at all.
+When the local news covers the story, it can amplify that message to reach a broader audience and that audience may include your biggest potential donors and supporters.

-Every community of a moderate size will have a local paper, and larger towns may have more than one.
-You will probably have a local newspaper and a smaller community publication.
+Every community has a local paper, and larger cities will have several.
+Most towns havea local newspaper and a smaller community publication.
 Larger cities will have television and radio news, newspapers, community magazines, and special-interest periodicals that focus on the arts, music, and so on.
 It’s in your group’s best interest to have contacts with every paper that distributes in your area.

 Contacting your newspapers is easy through their websites, but you may not get much interest at first.
 Don’t be discouraged; just keep at it whenever your group is doing something that seems newsworthy or of interest to the general public.